paulnta/Polliwog/report/README.md

 * 500 - *It is returned when an internal error occured.
 The raw error description is returned as the payload.*

 The web application returns no more information about any occured error than these HTTP status codes.
+They are enough for the moment but may required improvements for the next parts of the project.

 ### <a name="Patterns"></a> Design patterns